guillemontecinos/itp-residency-2020-2021/three-js/tutorials/02-matrices-and-interaction/matrices-and-interaction.md

     <img src="./assets/cube-rx-interaction.jpg" align="middle" width="80%">
 </p>

-Let's first of all declare a variable called `boxZRotSpeed` –initialized as `0`– which will store the current angular speed of the box.
+First of all, let's declare a variable called `boxZRotSpeed` –initialized as `0`– which will store the current angular speed of the box.
 Then, let's attach an event listener to the `canvas` to track the `mousemove` event (this means every time the mouse moves over the canvas, an event will be triggered).

 ```js
 // Declare a mousemove event to detect the current mouse's position and calculate a rotation speed based on that.
 That angular speed will be applied to rotate the cube on each frame update.